ungleich/mri-connect/README.md

 Use a WSGI server like uwsgi to host the app in production mode.

-Environment settings are set in the `app.ini`, e.g.:
+Environment settings are set in the `app.ini` In our case, it exists at `/etc/uwsgi/conf.d/app.ini`, e.g.:

 ```
 env = DJANGO_SETTINGS_MODULE=mriconnect.settings.prod